tinacms/tina.io/content/blog/automating-pull-requests.md

 2. Add a new comment with DD/MM/YYYTHH:MM for example `@prscheduler 05/04/2022T14:00`
 3. PR Scheduler will respond back telling you it's ready.

+![Example Image of PR Scheduled](https://res.cloudinary.com/forestry-demo/image/upload/v1649865121/blog-media/branch-automate-pr/Screen_Shot_2022-04-12_at_7.34.54_AM.png)

 That's it!
 Now when that time comes, your PR will be merged.
 If you make a mistake with the time or date, just run the same command and it will reschedule.

-![Example Image of PR Scheduled](https://res.cloudinary.com/forestry-demo/image/upload/v1649865121/blog-media/branch-automate-pr/Screen_Shot_2022-04-12_at_7.34.54_AM.png)

 ## Github Actions

 Github Actions are a powerful and flexible way to allow you to run all sorts of DevOps workflows without needing separate tooling.
 Github Actions uses YAML to define workflows.
+This makes a great option for scheduling your pull requests where you want to have maximum control.

 ### Creating your GitHub Action

 Create a file in your project called `.github/workflows/scheduler.yml`.
 We will use this to create our action.

 There are quite a few options for Github Actions.
-I have used **merge-schedule-action**  in quite a few projects.
+I have used **merge-schedule-action** in multiple personal projects, it has create customization and is easy to use.
 This action takes a few different arguments and uses the date to schedule your PR:

 ```
 name: Merge Schedule